authelia/authelia/docs/security.md

 By default the SMTP Notifier implementation does not allow connections that are not secure.
 As such all connections require the following:

-1. STARTTLS before authentication or sending emails (unauthenticated connections require it as well)
+1. TLS Connection (STARTTLS or SMTPS) has been negotiated before authentication or sending emails (unauthenticated connections require it as well)
-2. Valid X509 Certificate presented to the client during the STARTTLS handshake
+2. Valid X509 Certificate presented to the client during the TLS handshake

 There is an option to disable both of these security measures however they are not recommended.
 You should only do this in a situation where you control all networks between Authelia and the SMTP server.
 The following configuration options exist to configure the security level:

+### SMTPS vs STARTTLS

+By default all connections start as plain text and are upgraded via STARTTLS.
+SMTPS is supported, however due to the fact it was basically considered deprecated before the turn of the century, there is no way to configure it.
+It happens automatically when a SMTP notifier is configured with the SMTPS port of 465.

 ### Configuration Option: disable_verify_cert